AY2526S1-CS2103-F09-1/tp/docs/UserGuide.md

 ### Locating persons by address: `findbyaddress`

-  Find persons whose address matches any of the keywords.

-  Format: `findbyaddress KEYWORD`

-  * The keyword is a substring of the result so it does not have to be the whole address for easier searching. eg `Cle` is a substring of    `Clementi Ave 2`

-  Examples:

-  * `findbyaddress Clementi Ave 2`

 ### Locating persons by centre: `findbycentre`

 Finds persons whose centre matches any of the keywords.